-There are several types of Dead Balls and each has different qualities.
+There are several types of Dead Balls.
+Each type has different qualities.

-- E. Automatic Dead Balls No bonus or physical runs can be scored or wickets lost.
-The ball must be rebowled. - i.
-The bails are off either set of stumps when the bowler commences their run up. - ii.
-Any ball that leaves the court, except a ball leaving the court from an attempted run out by a fielder. - iii.
-Any ball, after being struck by the batter, that lodges in the net or corner conduit.
-The original batter must face the rebowled delivery. - iv.
+E. These are "Automatic" Dead Balls.
+No bonus or physical runs can be scored or wickets lost.
+The ball must be rebowled.

+i.
+The bails are off either set of stumps when the bowler commences their run up.

+ii.
+Any ball that leaves the court, except a ball leaving the court as a result of an attempted run out by a fielder.

+iii.
+Any ball, after being struck by the batter that lodges in the net or corner conduit.
+The original batter must face the rebowled delivery.

+iv.
 The bowler attempts an illegal mankad.
 The batting side will receive 2 runs for the "No Ball".
+[See Rules 17F(iv) & (v)]

-[See Rule 17F(iv)] - F. Discretionary Dead Balls - The decision to have the ball rebowled or to allow runs scored or to apply penalties for wickets taken will be at the discretion of the umpire. - i.
-An injury to a player. - ii.
-The batter did not have enough time to take strike before the bowler delivers the ball. - iii.
-The bat accidentally leaves the batter's hands from playing a shot at the ball. - G. Special Case Dead Balls - The ball is not rebowled. - i.
+F. These are "Discretionary" Dead Balls.
+The decision to have the ball rebowled or to allow runs scored or to apply penalties for wickets taken will be at the discretion of the umpire.

+i.
+An injury to a player.

+ii.
+The batter did not have enough time to take strike before the bowler delivers the ball.

+iii.
+The bat accidentally leaves the batter's hands as a result of playing a shot at the ball.

+G. These are "Special Case" Dead Balls.
+The ball is not rebowled.

+i.
 The ball after being bowled hits a fielder.
-A special call of "No Ball, Dead Ball" is made and the batters will receive 2 runs. - ii.
-The ball leaves the court from an attempted run out by a fielder.
-The score (net zone and physical runs) completed when the ball leaves the court will count.
+A special call of "No Ball, Dead Ball" is made and the batters will receive 2 runs.

+ii.
+The ball leaves the court as a result of an attempted run out by a fielder.
+The score (net zone and physical runs) made up until when the ball leaves the court will count.

-- iii.
+iii.
 A ball, when bowled, hits the top or side net.
-The umpire will call and signal "No Ball, Dead Ball" and the batters will receive 2 runs. - iv.
-A wicket falls, excluding a mankad. - v.
-The umpire calls and signals "Over". - vi.
+The umpire will call "No Ball, Dead Ball" and the batters will receive 2 runs.

+iv.
+A wicket falls, excluding a mankad.

+v.
+The umpire calls "Over".

+vi.
 The captain of the fielding team or the batters at the wicket are permitted to request a "Dead Ball" under the following conditions: player injury; ruling; score clarification or clothing adjustment.
-Requests may be made verbally or by umpire's "Dead Ball" signal.
+Requests may be made verbally or by signal, as per the umpire's signal.

-Note: If the umpire is required to intervene during a dispute for misconduct or unfair play, the ball is automatically dead from the time of intervention until "Play" is called.
-The ball is Dead whether or not the umpire calls "Dead Ball".
+Note: If the umpire is required to intervene during a dispute for unfair play, the ball is automatically dead from the time of intervention until "Play" is called.
+The ball is dead whether or not the umpire calls "Dead Ball".
 No runs can be scored or wickets taken during the intervention.
 However, the result prior to the intervention will stand.

-RULE 11 - SCORING
+RULE 11.
+SCORING

-- A. Runs may be scored in the following ways: - i.
+A. Runs may be scored as follows:

+i.
 When both batters cross between the batting crease and the non-striker's crease, and make good their ground, 1 run is scored.
 This run is referred to as a "physical run".
-Physical runs can be attempted at any time the ball is live. - ii.
-Bonus runs defined in Rule 11A(iii), 11A(vi), 11B(i), 11B(iv) and 11E will only be scored if the batters successfully make a physical run as described in Rule 11A(i). - iii.
+Physical runs can be attempted at any time the ball is live.

+ii.
+Bonus runs as defined in Rule 11A(iii), A(vi), B(i), B(iv) and E will only be scored if the batters successfully make a physical run as described in Rule 11A(i).

+iii.
 Bonus net runs are scored when a batter hits the ball with the bat or the hand/s holding the bat into perimeter netting.
 This includes balls unintentionally deflected off the bat or batter's hand/s holding the bat onto protective equipment, deflected by fielders and unintentionally deflected from the non-striker's body or equipment.
 The following bonus net runs will apply: